MJKWoolnough/gedcom/README.md

 }
 ```

-HeaderBusiness is a GEDCOM structure type
+HeaderBusiness is a GEDCOM structure type.

 #### type HeaderDataSource